Because every child has a right to be heard and understood

 ”I see other people that stutter going about their lives, not worrying about it and I realized I can do that too.
 Since my confidence level has grown I’ve been more open about my stuttering and have been educating people on what stuttering is.
 Everything about stuttering has made me grow as a person and it makes me different, and just more like an open-minded person, knowing that everybody has something to bare in their life and this is mine” ~Dan

 Tanner took on his communication impairment with tenacity, and now expresses himself brilliantly.
 He still, at times struggles with the fear of being different but doesn’t let that fear stop him.

 “It’s still an issue such as asking questions in my college classes, feeling as though I am going to mess up my speech.
 When I get nervous, my speech tends to slip more and I fear people are going to see me struggle.
 I want to be a special education attorney because there are a lot of families that need help.
 I want to help other kids in the country who have speech and other problems and help them get into better schools and fight for what is right for them.”~ Tanner

 As a group of parents, family members, medical professionals, education specialists, therapists and anti-bullying activists as well as individuals with communication disorders, we know first-hand what it means to live with and care for someone with a communication disorder.
-Our project will raise awareness through numerous parent and professional documentaries by award-winning documentarian Lise Zumwalt, along with a new book (now in the works), called the Late Talker Grows Up, by Lisa Geng, author of The Late Talker, Dr. Renai Jonas CCC-SLP, and Nina Wolgelenter.\
+Our project will raise awareness through numerous parent and professional documentaries along with a new book (now in the works), by Lisa Geng, author of The Late Talker, Dr. Renai Jonas CCC-SLP, and Nina Wolgelenter.

 Late Talkers, Silent Voices Team Bios